 Do you need an irresistible, very adaptable snack or easy supper at the cottage?
 Enchiladas are corn or wheat tortillas stuffed with beef, chicken, or pork—first grilled or braised, then shredded.
 And that chili you served the other night?
 It makes an easy filling too.

-- 1 large white onion, peeled and cut into wedges
+- 1 large white onion peeled, cut into wedges

-- 4 to 6 sprigs fresh coriander, plus extra for garnish
+- 4-6 sprigs fresh coriander plus extra for garnish

 - 1 bay leaf